-With the adoption of home flat screen TVs and home theater technology, professional sports teams have a challenge in getting their fans to continue to support their teams in person.
-Often the fans can get a great view of the game at home.
-How do you continue to lure fans to attend games in the stadium?
-How do you keep the stadium experience exciting and modern?
+With the adoption of home flat screen TVs and home theater technology, professional sports teams are challenged with getting their fans to continue supporting their teams in person.
+Often fans can get a great view of the game at home.
+How can they continue to lure fans to attend games in the stadium?
+How can they keep the stadium experience exciting and modern?

 A National Hockey League (NHL) team was facing these issues and had the vision to digitize the fan experience.
 They are home to one of the most winning teams in the league, but a lack of wireless connectivity wasn’t winning praise from fans.
 The team wanted to engage fans in new ways like social apps, push notifications and in-stadium seat upgrades.
 But without wireless connectivity, they found this extraordinarily difficult.

 Additionally, the team’s marketing department wanted to better understand the demographics and expectations of fans, so they could build loyalty and provide targeted offers for services, including season tickets and upgrades.
 Without the ability to capture and apply analytics, staff had to rely on more traditional and less effective advertising.

 The NHL team was also asking: how do we reach new fans?
 In particular, they knew they needed to capture millennials who expect a modern, digital fan experience.

 WWT proposed an architecture to provide the team with a solution that would close the immediate gaps for their fans, while also providing a platform to build new services and revenue streams.
 The architecture started with the need for a high-speed backbone network to carry the traffic necessary to support thousands of users and applications.
 This required nearly 10 miles of fiber optic cables to be installed, interconnecting Cisco Core and Access Switching.